The Coming Forth of the Book of Mormon

 From the CES Letter (emphasis added) – “The following is a side-by-side comparison of selected phrases the Book of Mormon is known for from the beginning portion of the Book of Mormon with the same order in the beginning portion of The First Book of Napoleon (note: these are not direct paragraphs).”

 The wording “selected phrases,” “known for,” and “from the beginning portion” are suspicious, right?
-Here is the critic's attempt to make the Book of Mormon and the First Book of Napolean seem similar.
+Here is the critic's attempt to make the Book of Mormon and the First Book of Napoleon seem similar.

 With all due respect, what?